FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 * With the Vitis IDE opened, from the main menu select `File > New Component > HLS`
 	* You can also select `Create HLS Component` on the navigation pane on the left side or on the Welcome page in the _HLS Development_ section.
-* This opens the Choose Name and Location page of the Create HLS Component wizard.
-Enter component name (`fir`) and location (i.e. the workspace) and then push `Next`.
+* This opens the _Choose Name and Location_ page of the _Create HLS Component_ wizard.
+Enter the component name (`fir`) and location (i.e. the workspace folder) and then push `Next`.
 The workspace should be the folder which you created as workspace.

 ![Create HLS component](images/hls_02.png)